Table of contents

 Workload Security supports Docker in swarm mode while using an overlay network.

-Workload Security protection for the Docker host
+Workload Security protection for Docker hosts

 The following Workload Security modules can be used to protect the Docker host: